A Tight Bound of Hard Thresholding: Hard Thresholding in Large-Scale Optimization

-The major contribution of this section is a novel algorithm termed HT-SVRG to optimize~\eqref{eq:primal}, tackling one of the most important problems in large-scale machine learning: producing sparse solutions by stochastic methods.
-We emphasize that the formulation~\eqref{eq:primal} is in stark contrast to the $\ell_1$ regularized programs considered by previous stochastic solvers such as Prox-SVRG~\cite{xiao2014proximal} and SAGA~\cite{saga}.
+The major contribution of this section is a computationally efficient algorithm termed hard thresholded stochastic variance reduced gradient method~(HT-SVRG) to optimize~\eqref{eq:primal}, tackling one of the most important problems in large-scale machine learning: producing sparse solutions by stochastic methods.
+We emphasize that the formulation~\eqref{eq:primal} is in stark contrast to the $\ell_1$-regularized programs considered by previous stochastic solvers such as Prox-SVRG~\cite{xiao2014proximal} and SAGA~\cite{saga}.
 We target here a stochastic algorithm for the {\em non-convex} problem that is less exploited in the literature.
-From a theoretical perspective,~\eqref{eq:primal} is much harder to analyze but it always produces $k$-sparse solutions in practice, whereas performance guarantees for convex programs are easier to carry out but one cannot characterize the sparsity of the obtained solution (usually the solution is approximately sparse).
-When we look at stochastic algorithms, the $\ell_1$-norm formulation becomes much less effective in terms of sparsity even with a proximal operation, naturally owing to the randomness.
-See~\cite{langford2009sparse,xiao2010dual,duchi2009fobos} for more discussion on the issue.
-We also remark that existing work such as~\cite{yuan2013gradient,bahmani2013greedy,jain2014iterative} investigated the sparsity constrained problem~\eqref{eq:primal} in a batch scenario, which is not practical for large-scale learning problems.
+From a theoretical perspective,~\eqref{eq:primal} is more difficult to analyze but it always produces sparse solutions, whereas performance guarantees for convex programs are fruitful but one cannot characterize the sparsity of the obtained solution (usually the solution is not sparse).
+When we appeal to stochastic algorithms to solve the convex programs, the $\ell_1$-norm formulation becomes much less effective in terms of sparsification, naturally owing to the randomness.
+See~\cite{langford2009sparse,xiao2010dual,duchi2009fobos} for more detailed discussion on the issue.
+We also remark that existing work such as~\cite{yuan2018gradient,bahmani2013greedy,jain2014iterative} investigated the sparsity-constrained problem~\eqref{eq:primal} in a batch scenario, which is not practical for large-scale learning problems.
 The perhaps most related work to our new algorithm is~\cite{nguyen2014linear}.
-Nonetheless, the optimization error of their algorithm does not vanish.
+Nonetheless, the optimization error therein does not vanish for noisy statistical models.